Life as a Boy Mom: What to Expect When Raising Sons - Baby Chick

 Prepare for Different Kinds of Play

 If I could give you one tip, know that little boys don’t always get as much of a kick out of putting something together as they might get from destroying it.
-While a little girl may spend hours creating a beautiful world of play dough animal creations, a little boy might get the most satisfaction from mixing those creations into one big ball of brown.
+While a little girl may spend hours creating a beautiful world of play-dough animal creations, a little boy might get the most satisfaction from mixing those creations into one big ball of brown.
 I’ve learned to let them enjoy playing in the way they want instead of trying to make it into something I would enjoy.
 So, if they would rather tear a cardboard box into pieces and laugh about it instead of turning it into a house, so be it!
 And, of course, boys will create and build, too.
 It can go both ways.

 Boy Mom, Mom of four boys, Prepare for different play

-Prepare to Need Durable House Items
+Prepare to Need Durable Household Items

 For instance, I avoid wearing white, nor do I buy them white clothing.
 Or if I do, I make sure it’s inexpensive.
 It’s just not worth the struggle.
 And I would never keep white linen cloth chairs at my kitchen table because I know I would be setting myself up to be frustrated with spills.
 (This may not only be a boy mom thing.)
 I also do not buy tables with glass or keep breakable items.
 Instead of having a glass vase, I have a metal one.
 Instead of a cloth ottoman, I have a wipeable leather ottoman!
-I would rather enjoy my sons than worry they will destroy something in my house.
+I would rather enjoy my sons than worry that they will destroy something in my house.
 However, I have a decorated house that I love—I just have intentional pieces!

 Boy Mom, Boy Mom decor